 - Washington DC Half-Day Tour with US Capitol Priority Access

-Tip: If you don’t care about getting inside, you can book a guided walking tour of the area instead.
-See the exterior of the Capitol Building and Supreme Court, the main reading room of Library of Congress, and the Thomas Jefferson library, featuring a real Gutenberg Bible.
+If you don’t care about getting inside, you can book a guided walking tour of the area instead.
+You’ll see the exterior of the Capitol Building and Supreme Court, the main reading room of the Library of Congress, and the Thomas Jefferson Library, which features a real Gutenberg Bible.
 Learn more here.

-Next, on our list of things to do in DC this weekend, travelling west from the National Mall, we have the iconic Washington Monument.
+Next, on our list of free things to do in DC, we have the iconic Washington Monument.

 Even from a distance, you can see the 555-foot high obelisk dedicated to the first president of the United States.
 Up close, the obelisk is massive, with two shades of stone from the bottom half to the top half.